Kyrgyzstan - Country Commercial Guide

 Overview

 The agricultural sector is the largest employer in the Kyrgyz Republic, with about 40 percent of the labor force participating in this sector.
-And while it accounts for an estimated 14 percent of GDP, the second largest component of GDP, it is disorganized and undercapitalized, and the Kyrgyz food processing industry remains underdeveloped.
+And while it accounts for an estimated 7 percent of GDP, the second largest component of GDP, it is disorganized and undercapitalized, and the Kyrgyz food processing industry remains underdeveloped.
 Most agriculture is family-based on small plots of land.
 Larger production, particularly in apples, apricots, cherries, sugar beets, beans, cotton, tobacco, and walnuts, is regional and still small-scale compared to Western standards.
-Most families grow small amounts of fruits and vegetables that are consumed locally, though the Kyrgyz Republic did export more than $155 million of produce in 2020.
+Most families grow small amounts of fruits and vegetables that are consumed locally, though the Kyrgyz Republic did export $119 million of vegetables and edible root/ tuber crops in 2022.
 There are opportunities for small-scale operations in a variety of areas: orchards, dried fruits, improved seed, fertilizer, small-scale farm equipment, food processing equipment and slaughterhouses, improved storage, and packaging.
+In addition, with the development of the Trans-Caspian International Transit Corridor, the Kyrgyz Republic’s exports within the region and to Turkey, the Caucasus, and Europe may increase.
+Conversely companies with operations in Europe and Turkey will find increasing opportunities to export to the Central Asia region, including to the Kyrgyz Republic.

 Leading Sub-Sectors